owulveryck/blog/content/post/from-cli-to-microservice.md

 ~ 1
 ```

 _about the output_: I have been a little bit optimistic about the stdout and stderr.
-Actually to make it work, the best option would be to implement a custom `UI` that redirect stdout and stderr to the grpc stream.
+Actually, to make it work, the best option would be to implement a custom `UI` (it should not be difficult because [`Ui is also an interface`](https://godoc.org/github.com/mitchellh/cli#Ui)).
 I will try an implementation as soon as I will have enough time to do so.
+But for now, I have reached my first goal, and this post is long enough :)

 # Conclusion

-Transforming terraform into a webservice has required a very little modification of the terraform code itself:
+Transforming terraform into a webservice has required a very little modification of the terraform code itself which is very good for maintenance purpose:

 {{< highlight diff >}}
 diff --git a/main.go b/main.go